ThriveLifeline/thrive-lifeline/_pages/about.md

 - **Volunteer**: No prior experience is necessary.
 We are looking for active listeners with a passion for underrepresented individuals and a willingness to learn.
-We are especially seeking responders who are **persons of color, persons living with disabilities, and/or transgender/nonbinary individuals**.
+We are especially seeking responders who are **persons of color, persons living with disabilities, Two Spirit, trans-femme and/or femme nonbinary individuals, and/or veterans.**
+.
 If crisis response is not a good fit, we are additionally seeking:
    - Resource Manager: This volunteer will manage the vetting and addition of new resources to our database.